-Most people are now aware that Inheritance Tax is a significant problem for ordinary people and no longer confined to the wealthy.
+Inheritance Tax is a significant problem for ordinary people and no longer confined to the wealthy.
 In fact, the majority of Inheritance Tax is actually paid by ordinary people who didn’t realise that there was a problem until it was too late.
-The super-wealthy often pay very little because they know they have a problem and can afford the best advice.
+The super-rich often pay very little because they know they have a problem and can afford the best advice.

 So what’s the problem?